2018 World Rally Championship: Rallye Automobile Monte Carlo

 Rallye Monte Carlo saw Sébastien Ogier and Julien Ingrassia start their title defence with a rally victory, recording their fifth victory in the event.
 Ott Tänak and Martin Järveoja finished second on their Toyota debut, with teammates Jari-Matti Latvala and Miikka Anttila rounding out the podium.
 Citroën number one Kris Meeke claimed fourth with the fastest time on the Power Stage, despite spinning and reversing into a ditch on the opening stage during Thursday night.
 Hyundai star Thierry Neuville went off the road on the same stage as Meeke, eventually finishing fifth and taking four points from the power stage.
 Elfyn Evans and Daniel Barritt were sixth to give their team, M-Sport World Rally Team, an early lead in the manufacturers' championship.
 Esapekka Lappi made a mistake on the final stage, which cost him half a minute to get back on the road and dropped him from fourth to seventh.
 Bryan Bouffier, who drove Ford's third car, finished eighth.
 Craig Breen and Scott Martin were ninth on the board after enduring brake problems on Friday morning.
-WRC 2 winner Jan Kopecky snatched one point with tenth place overall.
+WRC2 winner Jan Kopecky snatched one point with tenth place overall.
 Andreas Mikkelsen took three points in the power stage after retiring from Friday due to an alternator problem.
 Teammate Dani Sordo retired from the rally whilst running in third place when he went off the road in snowy conditions on Saturday morning.